ionutbalosin/jvm-energy-consumption/README.md

 For multi-socket server systems, each socket reports its own RAPL values (for example, a two socket computing system has two separate PKG readings for both the packages, two separate PP0 readings, etc.).

+### RAPL Coverage

+It is worth mentioning that since RAPL reports only the energy consumption of a few domains (e.g., CPU/GPU/DRAM), but the system overall consumes much more energy for other components that are not included, as follows:
+- any networking interface as Ethernet, Wi-Fi (Wireless Fidelity), Bluetooth, etc.
+- any attached storage device (as hard disk drives, solid-state drives, and optical drives) relying on SATA (Serial AT Attachment), NVMe (Non-Volatile Memory Express), USB (Universal Serial Bus), Thunderbolt, SCSI (Small Computer System Interface), FireWire (IEEE 1394), Fibre Channel, etc.
+- any display interface using HDMI (High-Definition Multimedia Interface), VGA (Video Graphics Array), DVI (Digital Visual Interface), Thunderbolt, DisplayPort, etc.
+- the motherboard

+In other words, for a typical JVM application, this means that any I/O operation that involves reading data from or writing data to any storage device but also any networking operation that uses I/O to send or receive data over a network are not captured.

+To compensate this gap, in addition to the RAPL, a wall power meter must be used and check the differences.

+### RAPL Validity, and Accuracy

+Proof of the measurement methods' validity, which depend on RAPL, is necessary.
+Therefore, below are some noteworthy RAPL-based studies.

+Desrochers et al. [2] measured DRAM energy consumption while minimizing interference, comparing it with RAPL measurements.
+These findings validate the DRAM domain, utilizing diverse systems and benchmarks.
+Variances between physical and RAPL measurements are below 20% [2].
+Recent processors, like Intel Haswell microarchitecture, exhibit improved precision compared to earlier generations.

+Zhang et al. [3] set a power consumption limit using RAPL and evaluated its adherence.
+Out of 16 benchmarks, 14 had a 2% mean absolute percentage error (MAPE), while 2 had an error rate exceeding 5% [3].
+The study also highlighted RAPL's improved accuracy in high energy consumption scenarios.

+Khan et al. [4] compared RAPL to wall power measurements in Taito supercomputer, finding a strong 99% correlation.
+The estimation error (MAPE) was only 1.7%.
+Performance overhead of reading RAPL was <1% [4].

+Based to these extensive studies, RAPL is considered to be a reliable and widely used tool for power consumption analysis on Intel-based systems.

+In addition to that, it is worth noting that on the newer CPUs, including the Intel Haswell microarchitecture, the RAPL precision is better than in previous generations.

+### Measurements Considerations

+Reduced RAPL accuracy may be expected when the processor is not running heavy workloads and is in an idle state

+RAPL measures the total power consumption of the entire system or package, encompassing all components and applications running on the same machine.
+It does not provide a breakdown of power consumption per individual application or component.
+Therefore, it is crucial to establish a **baseline measurement** of the system's power consumption during idle or minimal background processes

+Excessive heat can impact both the overall power consumption and performance of a system, indirectly affecting RAPL measurements.
+For that reason, disabling both:
+- **turbo-boost** mode and
+- **hyper-threading**

+can effectively reduce CPU heat and enhance the consistency of RAPL measurements.
+It is also important to account for any external factors that may influence power consumption, such as variations in ambient temperature or fluctuations in power supply.
+These factors can introduce additional variability to RAPL measurements and should be taken into consideration during data analysis and interpretation

+Measuring power consumption for smaller tasks (such as **micro-benchmarking**) that complete quickly can be challenging, as the overall results are often dominated by the JVM footprint rather than the specific code being tested.
+This challenge can be partially addressed by employing iteration loops around the code snapshots being measured.

+In addition to RAPL, a **wall power meter** is necessary to assess cumulative power consumption.
+However, there are significant differences between these two methods that make them complementary rather than interchangeable:

+- the sampling periods may differ between RAPL and the wall power meter.
+- the measurement scales are also different, with RAPL reporting in Joules and the wall power meter typically using kilowatt-hours (kWh).
+- the wall power meter provides measurements for the overall system power consumption, encompassing all components, whereas RAPL focuses specifically on individual domains (e.g., CPU, GPU, DRAM) within the system.

+### Measurements Unit

 The command pattern used to start the JVM application that also reports at the end the energy stats rely on `perf` (available only on Linux):

 ```